Wild Flowers for Honey Bees in the Central United States

 Status in Missouri: Native

-Eutrochium purpureum, joe-pye weed flowers in bloom
+Eutrochium purpureum, joe-pye weed flowers in bloom with a foraging honey bee

 Joe Pye Weed